-Jolt Youth Company was established in 2007 as a performance vehicle for the jolt youth class.
-It is an integrated company, bringing together dancers with and without disabilities.
-Since 2007 Jolt Youth has created five original shows as part of the Christchurch Body Festival and has established its own unique style: melding dance, physical, theatre and film to create innovative and powerful works.
-Our vision is to challenge the dancers to reach their full potential as performers and create works that are professional and meaningful: to make integrated dance performance the norm, not the exception.
+Jolt Physical Theatre Company was established in 2007 and until 2018 was known as Jolt Youth.
+It is an inclusive company, bringing together dancers with and without disabilities.
+The company has established its own unique style: melding dance, physical, theatre and film to create innovative and powerful works.
+Our vision is to challenge the dancers to reach their full potential as performers and create works that are professional and meaningful: to make inclusive performance the norm, not the exception.

 "The production truly delighted the audience...long may Jolt continue its work"

 I am Sam was first created and performed in 2017.
 It was performed again in 2018 for high school students.

 I am Sam tells the story of Sams but it is also the story of all of us.
 We hope that we have found and expressed the moments that speak to our universal experience of what it means to be human.

 "From the perspective of someone who has experienced it first-hand the early scenes where the doctor is telling the parents their child was Down Syndrome brought a lot a memories flooding back.
 A few deep breaths and the odd misty eye I admit.
 That’s not a bad thing as the spinoff is seeing how it all turned around and things all came together and this was portrayed beautifully throughout the rest of the performance" - Stephen Boot (father of Jolt dance Cam)